jandfranc/reinforcement_learning/README.md

-Examples of different reinforcement learning models I have implemented, including a very effective tic-tac-toe ai
+Examples of different reinforcement learning models I have implemented, including a very effective tic-tac-toe AI.